Semantic-Org/Semantic-UI-React/README.md

 ### Debugger

 We use the [debug](https://www.npmjs.com/package/debug) module for debugging.
-You can tun debugging on and off via the `localStorage.debug` flag from the browser console.
+You can turn debugging on and off via the `localStorage.debug` flag from the browser console.
 See the [debug docs](https://www.npmjs.com/package/debug) for more.

 ```js
 localStorage.debug = 'stardust:*'         // default, debug all components